jtmckay2017/PriorityQueueStructures/README.md

 - Implement PQ using Binomial Min Heap (30 pts)
 - Complete README.txt and report performance comparisons (5%)

-All four of these PQs must implement PriorityQueue interface defined in PriorityQueue that has the following methods.
+All four of these PQs must implement PriorityQueue interface defined in PriorityQueue.java that has the following methods.

 ```java
     //add the given value using the provided priority